-When you begin journal, create a diagram or map of what you intend to plant where.
-As you plant perennials, you might mark them on a base map and copy it each year, creating new plans for annuals.
-Pasting this into the front of your garden journal will help to keep you straight.
-It might even help a spouse not remove the wrong thing (I speak from experience) or point a temporary caretaker in the right direction while you are gone.
-I like to use a map and numbers to keep track of things, but you can also use a narrative description if you prefer.
+When you begin to journal, create a diagram or map of what you intend to plant where.
+For instance, as you plant perennials, you might mark them on a base map and copy it each year, creating new plans for annuals.
+Pasting this into the front of your garden journal will help keep you straight.
+It might even prevent a spouse from removing the wrong item (I speak from experience) or point a temporary caretaker in the right direction while you are gone.
+I like to use a map and set of numbers to keep track of things, but you can also use a narrative description if you prefer.

 Notes on Major Projects for the Year

-Do you want to put in a new compost system or fencing or chickens this year?
-How about arbors, trellis, pathways, water collection, irrigation systems, or greenhouses?
-Using a Future Log on a couple of pages can help you figure out how to stage improvement efforts between planting and harvesting and help you keep track of when you typically have good weather.
+Do you want to put in a new compost system?
+How about arbors, trellises, pathways, water collections, irrigation systems, or greenhouses?
+Using a Future Log on a couple of pages can help you determine how to stage improvement efforts between planting and harvesting.
+This will also allow you to keep track of when you typically have good weather.

-Over time, seed catalogs, gardening books, apps, and websites can all help you fill in the missing information.
-These resources can help you in knowing the varieties you have, how they perform in your garden, and whether you like them or not.
-I like to put in how the kids respond to something (“We love cheese squash!” or “Alpine strawberries are the best!”)
+In your notebook, you should record information on your varieties and their performance in your garden as well as whether you like them or not.
+Over time, seed catalogs, gardening books, apps, and websites can help you fill in missing information.
+I like to put in how the kids respond to something, such as “We love cheese squash!” or “Alpine strawberries are the best!”

 You might want to research this topic before you order your seeds.
 You can also keep track as you save seeds from your own garden.
-Paying attention to varieties is crucial because they help you know which niche in the garden to put them in, how long it will usually take for them to fruit, color, resistance to disease, and many other characteristics.
+Paying attention to varieties is crucial because they help you know which niche in the garden to put them in, how long it will take for them to fruit, their color, and their resistance to disease.

 Date Seeds Started